Mini-MBA: Data-Driven Management Curriculum

 • Accurately predicting with data is only possible after becoming familiar with data

-Probability and Statistics with Small Data – Day 3, Session I
+Probability and Statistics with Small Data

 We will start building models with our data.
 We will learn the statistical concepts of likelihood, hypothesis testing, confidence intervals, and regression modeling.
-We will explore concepts of observational studies and randomized control trials (popularly known as A/B testing) that apply to setting and conducting an experiment.
+We will explore concepts of observational studies and randomized control trials (popularly known as A/B testing) that apply to setting up and conducting an experiment.

 Key Takeaways:

-• Understand that earlier statistical methods were developed to aid decision making using limited data
+• Understand that earlier statistical methods were developed to aid decision-making using limited data.

 Key Takeaways:

-• Certain problems are better suited to successfully use machine learning
+• Certain problems are better suited to use machine learning successfully.

-• Many problems cannot yet be solved by leveraging large amounts of data and technology
+• Many problems cannot yet be solved by leveraging large amounts of data and technology.

-• The excitement about AI is around its potential rather than its present applications
+• The excitement about AI is around its potential rather than its present applications.

-Data Visualization and Communication – Day 4, Session I
+Data Visualization and Communication

 Key Takeaways:

-Model Creation, Operationalization, and Maintenance – Day 4, Session II
+Model Creation, Operationalization, and Maintenance

 Key Takeaways: